NORTH BEND — About 10 years ago, Mark Winders of Point Man Ministries, a local faith-based veterans support group, made a promise.

 The Gold Star Memorial Marker was unveiled in North Bend last month to honor local families who have lost a loved one in the military.

-On Saturday that promise came true as Point Man Ministries unveiled its new Gold Star Memorial marker at the David Dewett Veterans Memorial Wayside in North Bend.
+On Oct.
+5, that promise came true as Point Man Ministries unveiled its new Gold Star Memorial marker at the David Dewett Veterans Memorial Wayside just north of the McCullough Bridge on U.S. Highway 101 in North Bend.

 Dozens of community members, veterans and active duty military personnel gathered at the site over the weekend to watch the official unveiling and take part in its dedication ceremony.

-More than a handful of Gold Star families attended the ceremony Saturday, including North Bend residents Jim and Ruth Wiley, who came to honor their late son Lt.
+More than a handful of Gold Star families attended the ceremony, including North Bend residents Jim and Ruth Wiley, who came to honor their late son Lt.
 Col. James “Jim” Wiley Jr., who passed away on duty in Afghanistan in 2008.

 “It’s a wonderful gift to see the Gold Star Memorial and behind it all the beautiful things this area has to offer,” said Ruth.
 “The peacefulness of the bay, the cranes standing in the water kind of watching over us, the city and the (McCullough) bridge which carries people back and forth like it did so many times with my son.”